 Medical Clearance Not Required

-Medical clearance or special forms are not required for Incapacitated Passengers, who only require special assistance at the airport or at the time of embarking or disembarking.
+- Medical clearance or special forms are not required for impaired passengers who only need special assistance at the airport or during embarking or disembarking.

 Medical Clearance Required